-It could be your battery, the charger, or anything in between.
-Still, your Samsung Galaxy S5 won’t charge and you are stuck not knowing what to do.
+With the Samsung Galaxy S5, it could be your battery, the power button, the charger, or anything in between.
+So to figure out why your particular Samsung Galaxy S5 won’t charge we’ve put together this article to review your options.

 Against this backdrop, this is a good place to start troubleshooting your device.
-Find answers to your charging woes.
+We hope you find answers to your charging woes asap.

 Dear @SamsungUK, love your ad.
 Had to replace battery (S5).
 My S6 won’t charge.
 Missed out on S7.
 Do you think I should/will upgrade to S8?

 — Luca Rosi (@lucarosi13) April 17, 2017

 Samsung Galaxy S5 Won’t Charge When Plugged In?